From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: solutions: explicit forms and fixed-parameter asymptotics

+Moulin and Vial~\cite{MoulinVial1978} developed a theory reducing certain two-person games to strategically equivalent zero-sum games, in the sense that equilibrium strategies coincide up to constant payoff shifts.
+This framework is applicable to ${\rm PF}(\kappa,\rho)$ in the equal-reward case $m_{-1,1} = n_{1,-1}$.

+In the strategically equivalent variant `Hand It Over!' game, stakes are not surrendered to the bank; rather, the stake of a given player is handed to the opponent.
+After suitable constant payments are added to each player's payoff, a zero-sum game results whose equilibria coincide with those of ${\rm PF}(\kappa,\rho)$.
+Indeed, the respective mean winnings in~(\ref{e.maxineminawinnings}) are shifted by amounts that are independent of $a$ and of $b$, leaving the solutions in~(\ref{e.absolution}) unaltered.

+This strategic equivalence breaks as soon as the gameboard has at least two sites in open play, because the equilibrium values $m_i$ and $n_i$ then differ from those of the one-step game by terms that depend nontrivially on equilibrium stakes from both players.

-\section{\abmnmacspace solutions: explicit forms and fixed-parameter asymptotics}
+\chapter{\abmnmacspace solutions: explicit forms and fixed-parameter asymptotics}

 Here we solve the \abmnkpmacspace equations explicitly and deduce consequences.
-After giving the straightforward proof of the strict monotonicity of $m$- and $n$-differences recorded in Theorem~\ref{t.abmnpositive}(1), we re-express in the first subsection the \abmnmacspace system via the two-variable-per-site \mnmacspace equations.
+After giving the straightforward proof of the strict monotonicity of $m$- and $n$-differences recorded in Theorem~\ref{t.abmnpositive}(1), we re-express in the first section the \abmnmacspace system via the two-variable-per-site \mnmacspace equations.
 This system permits the iterative computation of consecutive $m$- and $n$-differences, leading to the explicit sum-of-products representation in Theorem~\ref{t.defexplicit}.
 The fixed-parameter asymptotics Theorem~\ref{t.abmn} will be obtained by analysing this representation.
-In the next two subsections, we offer elements needed for that analysis: first, the asymptotics of the map~$s$; and then the resulting asmyptotics for the $s$-orbit.
-Obtaining also needed asymptotics for the $c$ and $d$ maps that appear in the products in the representation, we give the proof of Theorem~\ref{t.abmn} in the fourth subsection.
-The section ends with the proof of Theorem~\ref{t.abmnpositive}(2) on the finiteness of boundary data for elements of \abmnkpmac, which is a quick corollary of Theorem~\ref{t.abmn}.
+In the next two sections, we offer elements needed for that analysis: first, the asymptotics of the map~$s$; and then the resulting asymptotics for the $s$-orbit.
+Obtaining also needed asymptotics for the $c$ and $d$ maps that appear in the products in the representation, we give the proof of Theorem~\ref{t.abmn} in the fourth section.
+The chapter ends with the proof of Theorem~\ref{t.abmnpositive}(2) on the finiteness of boundary data for elements of \abmnkpmac, which is a quick corollary of Theorem~\ref{t.abmn}.